Kitchen Fitting Cost

 Here are the additional costs of fitting a kitchen that you need to consider:

-Appliances
+Kitchen Appliances

 The cost of appliances is a major part of your total budget and can vary significantly based on brand and features.
 While you can buy all the essential appliances for under £2,000, premium models can easily exceed £10,000.

-Appliances with 'smart' features—like Wi-Fi connectivity, touch screens, or app integration—typically sit in the mid-to-high end of these price ranges.
+Appliances with smart features—like Wi-Fi connectivity, touch screens, or app integration—typically sit in the mid-to-high end of these price ranges.

-Here’s what you could expect to pay for new appliances, but the actual cost will depend on your tastes, and required functionality.
+Here’s what you could expect to pay for new appliances, but the actual cost will depend on your tastes and required functionality:

-- Oven: £300 - £1,500+
+- Oven - £300 to £1,500+

-- Hob (Induction/Gas): £200 to £1,200+
+- Hob (Induction/Gas) - £200 to £1,200+

-- Fridge/Freezer (Integrated): £400 to £2,500+
+- Fridge/Freezer (Integrated) - £400 to £2,500+

-- Dishwasher (Integrated): £300 to £1,000+
+- Dishwasher (Integrated) - £300 to £1,000+

-You will need budget for the separate labour cost of installing these appliances, especially if new plumbing or electrical connections are required.
+You will need to budget for the separate labour cost of installing these appliances, especially if new plumbing or electrical connections are required.

 Due to the number of appliances there are to choose from, there is no set or approximate cost that can be predicted without a budget in mind.

-For example ovens come in prices from £150 for a basic style all the way up to £5,000+ for computerised "smart" self-cleaning varieties.
+For example, ovens come in prices from £150 for a basic style, all the way up to £5,000+ for computerised smart self-cleaning varieties.

 How can I hide away the small appliances in my new kitchen?
 Any tips?